semihsmg/heat-map/README.md

 - The app only logs keys while running — check it's not paused
 - Verify the database exists at `%APPDATA%/KeyboardHeatMap/keystrokes.db`
-- Try selecting "All Time" instead of "Today"

 </details>